Sequential MSE¶

 Sequential MSE (SeqMSE) is a method that searches for optimal quantization encodings per operation (i.e. per layer) such that the difference between the original output activation and the corresponding quantization-aware output activation is minimized.

-Since SeqMSE is search-based rather than learning-based, it possesses several advantages:
+Since SeqMSE is search-based rather than learning-based, it has several advantages:

-It approximates the global minimum without getting trapped in local minima, and
+It approximates the global minimum without getting trapped in local minima

 Workflow¶